-SERVE warm as is or drizzled with raw honey, maple syrup or topped with fruit as you like.
+SERVE warm as is or drizzled with raw honey or maple syrup.

-*HIGH HEAT can affect the vitamins and volatile oils in the seeds.
-SEEDS you can add individually as per the recipe or use 3tbsp of our super seeds mix
+SWAP SEEDS you can add individually as per the recipe or use 3 tbsp of our Super Seeds Mix.

-QUINOA FLAKES are made by rolling quinoa seeds into flakes, a similar process to making rolled oats.
-Quinoa flakes are more expensive than rolled oats they are higher in protein.
+QUINOA FLAKES are made by rolling quinoa seeds into flakes, similar to making rolled oats.
+Quinoa flakes are more expensive than rolled oat; they are higher in protein.

 INTRODUCING FOOD to children quinoa flakes have a much softer texture and more protein than rolled oats.